FeRsOmBrA/p2p-app/README.md

-# P2P Multinode App (Skeleton)
+# P2P Multinode App

-This repository contains an early prototype for a P2P multinode platform.
+This repository contains a full implementation of a P2P multinode platform.
-It provides a backend API using Express/Prisma with SQLite and a simple React Native (Expo) application.
-The goal is to serve as a starting point for further development.
+It provides a complete backend API using Express/Prisma with SQLite and a React Native (Expo) mobile application.

 ## Structure

 - `backend` – Node.js Express API with authentication and basic routes.
 - `mobile` – React Native app created with Expo and TypeScript.
- - `mobile` – React Native app with simple auth and product screens.
+- `mobile` includes authentication, product management and transaction screens with offline persistence.

 ## Requirements